 Coronaviruses are also detected in animals.
-In rare cases, these coronaviruses can develop so they can transmit from animals to humans and between humans.
-This was seen during the SARS epidemic in 2002 (Severe Acute Respiratory Syndrome), where the infection probably came from bats via civet cats and other animals. and , where dromedary camels were the source of infection for the virus.
+In rare cases, these coronaviruses can develop so they can transmit from animals to humans and between humans, as seen during the SARS epidemic in 2002.
+The infection probably came from bats via civet cats and other animals. and , where dromedary camels were the source of infection for the MERS virus discovered in 2012.

 Infection from food, water and animals

 How contagious is it?
-(R0)

 Symptoms and disease

-The new coronavirus causes respiratory infections, ranging from mild symptoms to severe disease and, in rare cases, death.
+The new coronavirus causes respiratory tract infections, ranging from mild symptoms to severe disease and, in rare cases, death.